Monday.com Review 2026: Is It Worth It for Your Small Business?

 - When new item created → assign to specific team member

-Automation limits by plan:
+Automation and integration action limits by plan:

 Integrations